-Hello.
 Thank you for visiting my site.
 I'm a storyteller.
-In person, on film, or in book form, I listen to people's stories, and relate them for others.
+In person, on film, or in book form, I listen to people's stories, and relate them to others.
+I research the stories of my people, and bring the relevance of their wisdom into our modern world.

 To see what people have said about my stories, here are some excerpts:"Do Mhargadh Déanta, a documentary about the now-dead tradition of arranging marriages...."A joyous new series, Bibeanna Mheiriceá......built around entertainingly irreverent conversations with women....exhilarating, nostalgic, sometimes moving viewing" (Hilary Fannin, Irish Times.)